robots-from-jupyter/robotkernel/docs/index.rst

 After refreshing the notebook, it is possible change the kernel to Robot Framework kernel or create a new notebook with Robot Framework kernel.

-For JupyterLab you should also install the companion syntax highlighting:
+For JupyterLab you should also install the companion syntax highlighting and Jupyter widgets support:

 .. code:: bash

-   !jupyter labextension install jupyterlab_robotmode
+   !jupyter labextension install jupyterlab_robotmode !jupyter labextension install @jupyter-widgets/jupyterlab-manager

 Export robot files